A-YATTA/AMDH/README.md

 - SMS

 ## Known Issues
-- The command "pm revoke" return exit success code but does not revoke the permissions for some malware.
+- The command "pm revoke" return exit success code but does not revoke permissions for some malware.

 # Screenshots
 **Scan**